 Reading more isn’t a secret.
 It comes down to choices.

 Warning: Side effects of reading more may include (1) increased intelligence; (2) an uncomfortable silence when someone asks you what happened on Game of Thrones last night and you say “Game of what?”; (3) better ideas; and (4) increased understanding of yourself and others.

-You can subscribe to my newsletter and follow along with what I’m reading.
+You can subscribe to our newsletter and follow along with what we’re reading.